labdao/docs/docs/lab-fund/what_is_the_fund.md

 ---
 ![Group_48095738](https://user-images.githubusercontent.com/18559148/169604833-b5a01e8e-f5ad-4bf1-ab36-ef091712c0f1.png)

 Fees generated on the lab-exchange flow into the DAO treasury.
-The DAO is committed to enabling more scientists and engineers to maintain open tools and standards.
+The DAO is committed to enabling more scientists and engineers to maintain open tools and standards in biotechnology.
+LabDAO loves inventors and wants to be the first to back them.